-- 12.3712.39 The Tees Valley Strategic Housing Market AssessmentSHMA has recommended an indicative target of 20% of new affordable housing to be intermediate tenure. - 12.3812.40 The Council needs to retain the flexibility to take differing local circumstances into account.
-For example, in some areas there is already a high proportion of social-rented stock so it may be appropriate to consider a lower proportion of social rented tenure than 80% in these locations. - 12.41 The SHMA shows a need for two and three-bedroom affordable dwellings.
-The Council's Housing Strategy Team has advised that one-bedroom affordable properties are not viable in the longer term due to the reluctance of the Homes and Communities Agency to fund them and the lack of flexibility of this property type in relation to Lifetime Homes standards. - 12.3912.42 Financial contributions instead of on-site provision may also be used (in addition to funding new affordable housing provision) to deliver the Council's affordable housing requirements across the Borough.
-This may include for example: - the refurbishment of existing affordable housing stock. - the purchase and refurbishment of private sector stock for conversion to affordable housing stock - bringing vacant upper floors above shops into use as affordable living accommodation - contributing to the Council's equity loan scheme to assist first-time buyers gain access to the housing market (residents who without this assistance would not be in a position to do so). - 12.4012.43 The Council is seeking to maximise the amount of affordable housing provided and therefore, sites need to be sensibly planned as a whole rather than come forward in a piecemeal manner. - 12.4112.44 The need for rural affordable housing will be identified through more detailed rural housing assessment work.
+- the application of an indicative average requirement of 20% to the new housing provision planned for 2016 to 2021(about 240 homes). - 12.34 The average annual target for affordable homes for the period 2021 to 2024 is based on an indicative average requirement of 20% of the housing requirement for that period. - 12.35 Any development proposal, that does not accord with the minimum provision of affordable housing recommended for that specific area, following the viability assessment, will need to be supported by a financial appraisal.
+The Council will independently assess this. - 12.36 The Tees Valley Strategic Housing Market Assessment has recommended an indicative target of 20% of new affordable housing to be intermediate tenure but added that the actual scale of delivery will be influenced by a range of factors, including Registered Social Landlord development proposals and the strategic importance placed by local authorities on diversifying the range of affordable housing tenures.
+In the light of these considerations, the indicative target for new affordable housing of intermediate tenure for Stockton Borough has been set at 30%. - 12.37 The Council needs to retain the flexibility to take differing local circumstances into account.
+For example, in some areas there is already a high proportion of social-rented stock so it may be appropriate to consider a lower proportion of social rented tenure than 70% in these locations. - 12.38 Financial contributions instead of on-site provision may also be used (in addition to funding new affordable housing provision) to deliver the Council's affordable housing requirements across the Borough.
+This may include for example: - the refurbishment of existing affordable housing stock. - the purchase and refurbishment of private sector stock for conversion to affordable housing stock - bringing vacant upper floors above shops into use as affordable living accommodation - contributing to the Council's equity loan scheme to assist first-time buyers gain access to the housing market (residents who without this assistance would not be in a position to do so). - 12.39 The Council is seeking to maximise the amount of affordable housing provided and therefore, sites need to be sensibly planned as a whole rather than come forward in a piecemeal manner. - 12.40 The need for rural affordable housing will be identified through more detailed rural housing assessment work.
 This will be met through rural exception sites.
 A rural exception site is a small site in a small rural community that meets a genuine and proven need specifically for affordable housing.
 Such a site may be in a location that the Council would regard as inappropriate for general market housing and will always be within, or immediately adjacent and well-related to, an existing village.
-Any proposed rural exception sites will be associated with villages with access to services and facilities by sustainable means.